 Yesterday Instagram launched a new feature that adds significant functionality to the platform: Stories.
 Stories allow users to post images and videos that disappear after 24 hours.
 Recording a Story is quick and easy, or you can upload images from your camera roll.
 Like a Snapchat Story, you can add text, handwriting, drawings, and filters.
 Tap a checkmark to share your Story and it will be available to anyone who clicks on your profile photo.
 At the bottom of each Story you can see who viewed it.
 And, perhaps most importantly, your Story won’t appear in your feed.
 It’s entirely separate.

 Stories are a significant change to Instagram as a platform and will have a big impact on craft and lifestyle brands.
 Instagram is ideally suited to businesses that focus on style and aesthetics.
 Launched in 2010 the platform is now a powerful marketing tool and for many of these businesses it’s the dominant way they connect with customers, cultivate relationships, get seen, and make sales.
+This platform is really entertaining to the audience, but if you want to see more here and read about outdoor activities, a magazine will do for you.
+There is also a digital magazine to which you can subscribe.

 As a result, our Instagram feeds have become highly polished and produced.
 We feel pressure to hold back on posting random images of our cat unless it’s a perfectly styled, on-brand cat, or of our turkey sandwich lunch unless we have a food blog and the photo is gorgeous and accompanied by all the right hashtags.
 Every photo, we feel, must fit within our feed’s overall aesthetic, edited with the same filters, in the same style and with the same colors.
 The first nine photos, those that are visible when you view a feed without scrolling, should coordinate and tell a visual story about our brand.
 If a photo doesn’t get enough engagement, it might be best to delete it.